[Sticky] [GUIDE] Troubleshooting eGPUs on macOS

 For Rendering Issues

 - No OpenCL/GL: A rare complication that arises on macs with built-in NVIDIA GPUs where eGPUs are unable to perform or compute using the OpenCL/GL API.
-The only way to resolve this is to use older NVIDIA Web Drivers.
+The only way to resolve this was to use older NVIDIA Web Drivers.
 You can read about the experience here.
+With the new purge-nvda.sh update, it is possible to use newer drivers as well.

 - Poor UI Performance: This may be an alternative complication to black screen problems.
 The steps recommended for black screens apply here as well.